bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 ![Screenshot%202021-08-05%20at%203.14.46%20PM](Screenshot%202021-08-05%20at%203.14.46%20PM.png "Screenshot%202021-08-05%20at%203.14.46%20PM")

-here there are 3 main functionalities available for manufacturer
+here there are 2 main functionalities available for manufacturer

 1. Launching microsite
-2. Managing microsite
-3. Generating embed code for a product
+2. Generating embed code for a product

 **1. Launching microsite :** Here you get option to choose your subdomain and launch your site. if the subdomain is available green button to launch microsite will show
 ![](https://www.sellacious.com/learn/user/pages/48.distiman/09.microsite/Screenshot%202021-08-05%20at%2011.25.18%20AM.png)